2025 Project Canopy Assistance Grants

 • Maximum Award: $20,000

-• Projects focus on sustainable community forestry management and increasing awareness of the benefits of trees and forests.
+• Projects support sustainable community forestry management, and efforts to increase awareness of the benefits of trees and forests.

 Project Canopy Planting and Maintenance